oracle-livelabs/multicloud/azure/adb-azure-provision/prerequisites/prerequisites.md

-# Create the Required Resources to Provision an Oracle Autonomous AI Database
+# Create the Required Resources to Create an Oracle Autonomous AI Database

 ## Introduction

-This lab walks you through creating the prerequisite resources to provision an Autonomous AI Database using `Oracle Database@Azure`.
+This lab walks you through creating the prerequisite resources to create an Autonomous AI Database using `Oracle Database@Azure`.
 You will create a resource group, a virtual network (VNet), and a subnet that needs to be delegated to `Oracle.Database/networkAttachement`.
+You also create a public subnet that you will use when you deploy the virtual machine.

 Estimated Time: 15 minutes